Print-on-demand (POD) means an item is made only after someone buys it.

 Quality mostly depends on two things:

-That’s why we’re building our POD integration with Printful.
+That’s why we built our POD integration with Printful.

 Printful is one of the more established POD services used by creators and small brands.
 It offers a large catalog and consistent printing.